salesforcecli/plugin-auth/README.md

   1. Create a connected app or external client app in your org.
 Enable the client credentials flow and choose the user that the integration runs as.
   2. Make note of the consumer key (also called client id) and consumer secret (also called client secret) that are generated for you.
-When you run this command, you set the --client-id flag to the consumer key and the --client-secret flag to the consumer secret.
+Set the consumer secret in the SF_CLIENT_SECRET environment variable.
+When you run this command, set the --client-id flag to the consumer key.
   3. Use your org’s My Domain URL with --instance-url.
 The client credentials flow doesn’t support login.salesforce.com or test.salesforce.com.